-2.3.2 Principle of minimum energy: a conservative system

-The preceding sections highlight stability as a dynamical concept.
-A stability analysis is related to the motion of the system under small perturbations, and the type of analysis illustrated so far is valid for a general system, including both nonconservative and conservative ones.
+2.3.2 Principle of Minimum Energy: A Conservative System.
+Sections 2.1, 2.2, and 2.3.1 highlight stability as a dynamical concept.
+A stability analysis is related to the motion of the system under small perturbations, and the type of analysis illustrated so far are valid for a general system, including both nonconservative and conservative ones.

-$$I(\mathbf{x}) \le I(\mathbf{x} + \delta \mathbf{x}),\tag{9}$$
+$$I(\mathbf{x}) \le I(\mathbf{x} + \delta \mathbf{x}) \tag{9}$$

-2.3.3 Other stability criteria

-In contrast to the linear stability analysis and the principle of minimum energy, other stability criteria are also often used [54, 55].
-The adjacent equilibrium stability criterion, for example, asserts that a primary equilibrium state becomes unstable when there are other nearby equilibrium states.
-A detailed discussion of the difference between the energy method and the adjacent equilibrium stability criterion can be found in a recent paper [70].
-For nonconservative systems, the Lyapunov stability criterion [52, 53, 64] can be used to discuss the stability of the motion of a dissipative system [55].
-Furthermore, for the initial post-buckling of continuum media, the "Lyapunov-Schmidt-Koiter" (LSK) approach is widely used [55, 61, 65, 67].
-The LSK approach will be discussed later in this tutorial, and a simple example of the initial post-buckling of a dielectric column will be given.
+2.3.3 Other Stability Criteria.
+In contrast to the linear stability analysis and the principle of minimum energy, other stability criteria are also often used [74,75].
+The adjacent equilibrium stability criterion, for example, asserts that a primary equilibrium state becomes unstable when there are other equilibrium states nearby.
+A detailed discussion of the difference between the energy method and the adjacent equilibrium stability criterion can be found in a recent paper [89].
+For nonconservative systems, the Lyapunov stability criterion [72,73,83] can be used to discuss the stability of the motion of a dissipative system [75].
+Furthermore, for the initial post-buckling of continuum media, the LSK approach is widely used [75,80,84,86].
+The LSK approach will be discussed later in this tutorial, and a simple example of the initial post-buckling of a dielectric column is introduced.
+2.4 The Concept of Bifurcation.
+Let us assume that the state of a physical system can be represented by a generalized state variable u.4 The generalized load on the system is simply denoted by λ .
+The equation

-2.4 The concept of bifurcation

-Let us assume that the state of a physical system can be represented by a generalized state variable u.4 The generalized load on the system is denoted by λ .
-The equation determines the stationary state of a physical system with the state variable u and the bifurcation parameter λ .